rednblkx/HAP-ESPHome/README.md

 | Switch | On/Off                                                                |                                                                                                                                                     |
 | Sensor | Temperature, Humidity, Illuminance, Air Quality, CO2, CO, PM10, PM2.5 | `device_class` property has to be declared with the sensor type as per HASS [docs](https://www.home-assistant.io/integrations/sensor/#device-class) |

-## 2. Essentials
+## 2. Prerequisites

-The underlying [esp-homekit-sdk](https://github.com/rednblkx/esp-homekit-sdk) library and the components were designed to be used with ESP-IDF 5.
+The components were designed to be used with ESP-IDF version 5.

-See below required configuration which needs to be present at all times.
+See below required configuration that needs to be present in your yaml file.

 ```yaml
 esp32: